IRC - Ian Ramsey Centre

 Tel: +44 (0)1865 270 790

-The "Seminars" and "Conferences" sections include a list of upcoming and past seminars and conferences organized by the Ian Ramsey Center, providing a presentation with abstracts of the interventions and short biographies of the speakers.
-In "Videos" a selection of lectures is available.
+The "events" section includes a list of upcoming and past seminars and conferences organized by the Ian Ramsey Center, providing a presentation with abstracts of the interventions and short biographies of the speakers.
+In "Videos" a wide selection of lectures is available.
 The "Publications" section contains information about the recent books and articles published by the researchers of the Centre.
-They are presented with a brief summary, a table of contents and eventual reviews.
+They are presented with a brief summary, a table of contents and eventual reviews. (not updated)

 The orientation is of Christian confession.